DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-4_curves.md

 ## Curves
-Curves are the first Geometric Data Type we've covered that start to have what be might be more familiar set of shape descriptive properties - How curvey or straight?
+Curves are the first Geometric Data Type we've covered that have a more familiar set of shape descriptive properties - How curvey or straight?
 How long or short?
 And remember that Points are still our building blocks for defining anything from a line to a spline and all the Curve types in between.

 ![Curve Types](images/5-4/CurveTypes.png)
 > 1. Line